lostjared/MXNetwork/README.md

 # MXNetwork

-MXNetwork is a small POSIX C++20 socket library.
-It provides a low-level C API around an `MXSocket` struct and a move-only C++ RAII wrapper, `mxnetwork::Socket`, for TCP, UDP, Unix stream, and Unix datagram sockets.
+MXNetwork is a small C++20 socket library with a C-compatible low-level API and a move-only C++ RAII wrapper.
+It builds a static library named `mxnetwork` and provides examples for TCP, UDP, Unix-domain sockets, a simple relay server, an HTTP file downloader, and an optional Qt relay client.

-The project builds a static library named `mxnetwork` and includes several example programs for common socket workflows.
+The C API centers on `MXSocket` in `mxnetwork/mxsocket.hpp`.
+The C++ API wraps it with `mxnetwork::Socket` in `mxnetwork/socket.hpp`.

 ## Features

-- TCP client and server sockets over IPv4.
+- IPv4 TCP client and server sockets.
-- UDP datagram sockets over IPv4.
+- IPv4 UDP datagram sockets.
-- Unix domain stream and datagram sockets.
+- Unix-domain stream and datagram sockets where supported.
+- Windows support through WinSock2.
 - Blocking and non-blocking socket mode support.
 - Move-only C++ socket ownership with automatic close in the destructor.
 - Helpers for `read`, `write`, `read_all`, `write_all`, `sendto`, `recvfrom`, and line reads.